-After years of designing successful Bridge Programs, we chose to share some programs to be emulated elsewhere.
+After years of designing successful Student Programs, we chose to share some programs to be emulated elsewhere.
 All of these programs are scalable, intuitive, and excellent starting points for bridging students to STEM.

 Work on Problems » Projects » Products: Designing Transdisciplinary Problem-Based Learning began over ten years ago, and has undergone a process of trial, experimentation, and on-going field-testing.
 It is a process-driven workbook, intended to provide hands-on templates for designing and implementing 21st century education.
 The step-by step process outlined is designed to help instructors and community partners build robust and sustainable environments that engage and excite the learning team of students and teachers.

 The project-based learning activities presented in this book familiarize students with the range of modern agriculture, from the biology of seed and plant growth to the distribution of food through commercial channels.